LynchLabGroup/para/README.md

 ### `scripts` folder ###

 Folder containing all little scripts to automate certain tasks:

++ **allcomp.sh** contains command to create a summary of found motifs in .comp files

 + **ConvertFastatoPhylip.pl** Perl script to convert Fasta format files to Phylip format -> make sequences usable by PhyML. from [drmuhammadmunir](https://github.com/drmuhammadmunir/perl)
 + **diff.sh** script to compare two (local folders) and print the result in a out file.